Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: The Adaptive Mangling Rules attack

 Originally developed for object detection tasks in which there is a strong imbalance between foreground and background classes, we adopt focal regulation to account for sparse and underrepresented labels when learning the compatibility function.
 This \textit{focal loss} is mainly characterized by a modulating factor~$\gamma$ that dynamically reduces the importance of well-classified instances in the computation of the loss function, allowing the model to focus on hard examples (\eg underrepresented rules).
 More formally, the form of regularized binary cross entropy that we adopt is defined as:

 where $p_j$ is the probability assigned by the model to the $j$'th class, and $y_j$ is the ground-truth label (\ie 1/hit and 0/miss).
 The parameter~$\alpha$ in the equation allows us to declare an \textit{a~priori} importance factor to the negative class.
 We use that to down-weighting the correct predictions of the negative class in the loss function that would be dominant otherwise.
 In our setup, we dynamically select~$\alpha$ based on the distribution of the hits observed in the training set.
 In particular, we choose~$ \alpha\myeq\frac{\bar{p}}{(1-\bar{p})}$, where~$\bar{p}$ is the ratio of positive labels (\ie hits/guesses) in the dataset.
-Differently, we fix~$\gamma\myeq2$ as we found this value to be optimal in our experiments.\\ Summing up, our loss function is defined as:
+Differently, we fix~$\gamma\myeq2$ as we found this value to perform well via empirical evaluation.